CaliberMan/Joke-Bot/README.md

 ## ✨ Introduction
 The perfect discord bot for your server.
 Fill your discord with jokes.

+This project consists of a webscrapper and a discord bot.
+The webscrapper goes on the web and finds jokes, the bot will then send a single joke on the discord server every single day.

 ## 📝 Dependencies
 - npm/yarn